Edward and Caroline

-Edward and Caroline (Édouard et Caroline) is a 1951 French comedy-drama film directed by Jacques Becker, starring Daniel Gélin and Anne Vernon.
+Edward and Caroline (Édouard et Caroline) is a 1951 French comedy drama film directed by Jacques Becker and starring Daniel Gélin, Anne Vernon and Elina Labourdette.
 It was entered into the 1951 Cannes Film Festival.
+It was shot at the Billancourt Studios in Paris.
 The film's sets were designed by the art director Jacques Colombier.
-It was shot at the Billancourt Studios in Paris.

 Plot

-Édouard and Caroline are preparing for a family evening during which Édouard will be expected to play the piano.
-Lacking a dinner jacket Édouard goes to borrow one from his wife's cousin.
+Édouard and Caroline are preparing for an important social gathering at her uncle's apartment during which Édouard will be expected to play the piano and impress the guests.
+Lacking a waistcoat Édouard goes to borrow one from his wife's cousin.
 In the meantime, Caroline attempts to re-model her dress to bring it more up-to-date.
 Her husband is not pleased and the evening consists of rows, fights and threats of divorce.
 It is the early morning before life returns to normal.